ahmedhasandrlnd/dog_breed_classifier_capstone/README.md

 <a id='eval'></a>
-## RModel Evaluation and Validation
+## Model Evaluation and Validation
-Here we are going to show the comparison of performance metrics of two of our models using the transfer learning techniques. he first model used VGG-16 bottleneck features and the second model used VGG-19 bottleneck features.
+Now, we are going to show the comparison of performance metrics of two of our models using the transfer learning techniques.
+The first model used VGG-16 bottleneck features and the second model used VGG-19 bottleneck features.
 Out of 836 test images, the first model misclassified 128 images as top-1 error, 21 images as top-3 error and 10 images as top-1 error which gives a top-1 error rate of 15.3%, top-3 erro rate of 2.5% and top-5 error rate of 1.19%.
 On the contrary, the second model misclassified 110 images as top-1 error, 17 images as top-3 error and 9 images as top-1 error which gives a top-1 error rate of 13.5%, top-3 erro rate of 2.05% and top-5 error rate of 1.07%.
 <br/>
 <hr/>